D067659/tpmc_documentation/technical_documentation/service_provider.md

     <li>"2" corresponds to "high"</li>
     <li>"3" corresponds to "preferred"</li>
    </ul>
    In case there are several APIs that can be applied to execute a given function, APIs with higher priority are chosen first.
 Only if none of the APIs with high priority is applicable resp. available, APIs with a lower priority class will be chosen.
-Priority "3" can be assigned only to one API for a given function.
-Also, this preferred API determines which fields of the function are defined as required fields, namely, those fields that are required to apply this API.</td>
+Priority "3" can be assigned only to one API for a given function and if there is any API at all there must be one preferred API.
+This preferred API determines which fields of the function are defined as required fields, namely, those fields that are required to apply this API.</td>
 	</tr>
  <tr>
   <td>enabled</td>